pl53/yant/README.md

 **title** and unlimited **notes**.
 To add a new flashcard,

 ```
-yant add [-b BOOK] title
+usage: yant add [-h] [--notes NOTES] [-b BOOK] title

+positional arguments:
+  title                 title of the new flashcard

+optional arguments:
+  -h, --help            show this help message and exit
+  --notes NOTES         notes separated by semicolons
+  -b BOOK, --book BOOK  book name, use default 'scratchpad' if not specified
 ```

-Then yant will prompt you to input notes for this flashcard.
+Then yant will prompt you to input notes for this flashcard if ```--note``` option not provided.
+After successfully adding a flashcard, yant computes a hash code for this flashcard (like ```git```'s commit reference), you can late use this hashcode to update the flashcard with the ```-k``` option.

 Note: If the note title contains special characters such as space and dash, you should quote it.